andyburris/Index/README.md

 From simple tasks to folder-like organization with tags and much more, Saber Lists is the to-do list solution for everyone.

 v0.5

+This branch is a temporary home for the potentially app-breaking changes that will occur in the switch to an sqlite-based storage system.